balazs-szalai/bachelors_thesis/README.md

 ## Contents
 Although the code is not well documented, each main file contains a small description in the beginning for better orientation.

+## Assumptions
+The data analysing scripts expect the access to the folder ..\clean_data.
+This data is archived at Zenodo, the public DOI can be found in the thesis itself.